aws-powertools/powertools-lambda-python/docs/core/tracer.md

 ### Tracing aiohttp requests

+???+ info
-!!! info "Info: This snippet assumes you have aiohttp as a dependency"
+	This snippet assumes you have aiohttp as a dependency

 You can use `aiohttp_trace_config` function to create a valid [aiohttp trace_config object](https://docs.aiohttp.org/en/stable/tracing_reference.html).
 This is necessary since X-Ray utilizes aiohttp trace hooks to capture requests end-to-end.